you need an eyewash station to keep your employees safe

 What are LEED Buildings and How Do They Affect ERRCS?

 LEED (Leadership in Energy and Environmental Design) is a third-party green building certification program that focuses on efficiency in designs.
 For instance, LEED buildings can have innovative windows made from low-E glass which stops outside weather conditions from affecting the interior temperature of the building and more efficient insulation.
+However, low-E glass can cause low signal attenuation that impacts ERRCS.
+Most commonly, E-glass alters the requirements for your ERRCS in regard to needing additional amplification systems throughout the building.

 Can Other External Factors Affect ERRCS?

 ERRC systems can be affected by an array of outside forces.
 For instance, the signal can be impacted by the construction of neighboring buildings as well as construction supplies and choices.
 These external factors should be considered in the installation, inspection, and maintenance of a building’s ERRCS.
+Read more about your inspection and maintenance schedule in our blog It’s time to get it together and inspect your building more than once a year!

 Make Fire Safety Part of your New Year’s Resolution